TechnoSavage/runZero/sdk-sample-scripts/ShodanVulns/README.md

 `RUNZERO_SITE_ID` - UUID of the Site to which integration will send data.
 Found in the console URL after navigating to Sites and clicking site name

-`RUNZERO_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
+`SHODAN_VULNS_CUSTOM_SOURCE_ID` - UUID of the Custom Integration Source.
 Found in the console URL after navigating to Accounts -> Custom Integrations and clicking the integration name

-`RUNZERO_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
+`SHODAN_VULNS_IMPORT_TASK_NAME` - Name of the Custom Integration Source.
 Created in the console under Accounts -> Custom Integrations

 ## Getting Started